EmperMiner/Flappy-Chad/README.md

 ## What is Flappy Chad exactly?

-Well, it's a recreation of Flappy Bird but instead of a bird we have a gigachad.
-We might include more features but I'm not sure about that yet.
+~~Well, it's a recreation of Flappy Bird but instead of a bird we have a gigachad.~~ ~~We might include more features but I'm not sure about that yet.~~ I repurposed it lol

 ___

 ## Our plans

 We want to create a small simple game that will get us notice by the public, that is it! (for now at least)
+Edit: Eldelnacho did mention us!

 > In the game jam, the goal is to be mentioned\
 > &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; *EmperDev*